gpremel/cascada-slave-client/README.md

 Once the computation is done, `soumettre_travail()` automatically sends the exepcted values to the server.

 That's it !
 Take a look at `src/client/main.c` to see the complete, functional, example !
 The compiled example client is avaible in the `build` directory.
-If you've not installed the library yet, be sure to add the absolute path to the `cruesli` directory to `LD_LIBRARY_PATH`.
+If you've not installed the library yet, be sure to add the absolute path of the repo directory to `LD_LIBRARY_PATH`.

 #### How do I know how to name my Cascada variables ?